KoboseHome/MMM-NOAAWeatherForecast/README.md

 # MMM-OpenWeatherForecast

-This a weather module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+**MMM-OpenWeatherForecast** is a weather module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).

-A weather module that displays current, hourly and daily forecast information using data from the OpenWeather One Call API.
-This is a replacement module for MMM-DarkSkyForecast, now that Dark Sky no longer allows free API access.
-This maintains much of the same functionality and adds a few new features.
+It displays current, hourly and daily forecast information using data from the OpenWeather One Call API.

 ![Screenshot](MMM-OpenWeatherForecast.png "Screenshot of the module showing a weather forecast")

-**NOTE** This module uses the Nunjucks templating system introduced in version 2.2.0 of MagicMirror.
-If you're seeing nothing on your display where you expect this module to appear, make sure your MagicMirror version is at least 2.2.0.

 ## Installation